matthew-gottlieb/MMA-867---Housing_Price_Prediction/README.md

 # MMA 867 Housing Price Prediction

 ## Project Overview
-Competed in the Advanced Regression Techniques Housing Price Prediction competition on Kaggle, limited to using Regression techniques only.
+Competed in the "Advanced Regression Techniques Housing Price Prediction" competition on Kaggle, limited to using Regression techniques only.

 **Rank:** 2,112/9,283 (Top ~23%)